carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 ```output
 ['NL', 'DM', 'CV', 'PE', 'DS']
 ```

+As you can see here, the "PV" value was replaced by "CV" in both lists, even if we didn't intend to make the change in the `some_species` list.

 This takes practice and time to get used to.
 The key thing to remember is that **you should use the `copy` method to make a copy of your dataframes** to avoid accidentally modifying the data in the original.